Coral I & Coral II

 Activities Aboard Coral I & Coral II

 Each day aboard the Coral I & Coral II includes two guided visits with multilingual naturalist guides, as per Galapagos National Park regulation.
 Swimming, snorkeling and hiking are included; kayaking and Scuba diving may be available upon request and based on availability and itinerary.
-Each ship carries two double kayaks and one single kayak.
+Each ship carries three double kayaks.

 Cabins & Deck Plan Aboard Coral I & Coral II